 • Only use it as a guide: Work hard

 Some novice runners expect the tracker to automatically count the steps and grant them a fitness achievement.
-Unless you get out and start running, the tracker will remain where you initially set it.
+Unless you get out and start running or some physical activity, the tracker will remain where you initially set it.
 You must put in enough efforts to reach your goals.

 • Create You Personalized Goals